Eliminate These 5 Words to Improve Your Writing Today

 How to correct the situation

 These words compile the top offenders in my book.
 Removing them elevates your writing to a higher level, which is more easily understood by your readers.
-Now that you know these words, I hope you notice them when you see them.
-However, tools exist to make them easier to spot.
+Now that you know these words, I hope they stick out.
+However, tools exist to spot them easier.

 Most editors use tools to augment their manual reviews, merely as a second set of eyes.
 Bad editors use them as the only review.
 Avoid those editors!